fbartosz86/Tiny-Worlds/README.md

 ### **Surface**

-I chose a color palette based around dark gray & orange as these colors achieve a nice elegant contrast.
+I chose a colour palette based around dark grey & orange as these colours achieve a nice, elegant contrast.
-Orange is a very vibrant and energetic color.
-In its muted forms it can be associated with the earth and with autumn, the time when we spend more time at home and have more time for our hobbies and it is a known fact that the orange color is also strongly associated with creativity.
+Orange is a very vibrant and energetic colour.
+In its muted forms it can be associated with the earth and with autumn, the time when we spend more time at home and have more time for our hobbies and it is a known fact that the orange colour is also strongly associated with creativity.
 In designs, orange commands attention without being as overpowering as red.
 It’s often considered more friendly and inviting, and less in–your–face.

 I used 'Open Sans' and 'Raleway' across the entire website.
-'Open sans is here for readability, I used it for all the body elements beside heading where i used 'Releway' that rings an elegant, yet bold presence to any website
+'Open sans is here for readability, I used it for all the body elements beside heading where I used 'Releway' that rings an elegant, yet bold presence to any website

 ---

 ## **Features**

-This is a fully responsive website that was designed for all devices like laptops, desktops, tablets and mobile phone.
+This is a fully responsive website that was designed for all devices like laptops, desktops, tablets, and mobile phone.

 ### *Navbar*
 The navbar is placed on the right-hand side of the head on the big screens then for tablets size screens it is moved to the left side to keep a clean view, and it turns into a "hamburger menu" for smaller screen sizes.

 ### *Home Page*
-This is where I  Introduce the Tiny Worlds page with an animated image followed by H1 heading "WELCOME" followed by 3 paragraphs with few short not ooverwelming information about what I want to share with viewver of this weebpage, followed by social media links.
+This is where I Introduce the Tiny Worlds page with an animated image followed by H1 heading "WELCOME" followed by 3 paragraphs with few short not overwhelming information about what I want to share with viewer of this webpage, followed by social media links.

 ### *Gallery*
-This page starts with the H1 Heading "LSIT OF PROJECTS", followed by a list of projects name hyperlinked to the relevant areas on the page to allow the viewer to choose and jump straight into the projects that cought their attention,  followed by some beautiful, inspiring images and videos grouped int the responsive flex box gallery, accompanied with go to the top page button and followed by the social media links.
+This page starts with the H1 Heading "LSIT OF PROJECTS", followed by a list of projects name hyperlinked to the relevant areas on the page to allow the viewer to choose and jump straight into the projects that caught their attention, followed by some beautiful, inspiring images and videos grouped int the responsive flex box gallery, accompanied with go to the top page button and followed by the social media links.

 ### *Sign up*
 This page is about signing up to Tiny Worlds Newsletters which will redirect the user to another "confirmation" page which is Thank you for signing up page with go back home button.